-Ebola kills at least one person in Congo, WHO says
+Ebola kills at least one person in DRC, WHO says

 In 2014, more than 11,300 people were killed in the worst-ever outbreak of the virus in West Africa, most of them in Guinea, Sierra Leone and Liberia.
 During that outbreak, which was declared a "public health emergency of international concern" by the WHO, the Western Hemisphere also saw its first Ebola patients.
 Seven Americans who had been working in Africa became infected and were transported to the United States for treatment.
 In addition, two American nurses were infected after caring for a Liberian man who died from the virus in the hospital where they worked.

-This is the eighth epidemic of Ebola that Congo has faced.
+This is the eighth epidemic of Ebola that Congo has faced since 1976.

-The WHO and partners are assisting the Ministry of Health in its response to this outbreak.
 The US Centers for Disease Control and Prevention said it has not been called in to help.

 The Bas-Uele province, with a population of 900,000 in 2007, is mostly inhabited by people of the Boa tribe, who live mainly through subsistence farming and hunting and conduct some of their trade by way of the Uele River.